caseyyee/nesto-frontend-challenge/README.md

 # About the Stack

 - Why did I chose to use TailwindCSS instead of styled-components?
-- Testing: Vitest
+- Component testing with vitest, `*.test.*` files.
+- Storybook for visual testing and component reference, `*.stories.*` files.

 # Workflow and tools used for this project

-- What I hand wrote
+- What I used AI for
+  - Troubleshoot storybook configuration
+  - Double check my work
-- Generative AI tools: Cursor and Claude Code
+- AI tools: Cursor and Claude Code

 ## App Must have